 Steven E. Brown

-The reopening status of USDA Service Centers across Indiana is different depending on local conditions.
-Some USDA Service Centers in Indiana will begin allowing in-person office visits by appointment only.
+Some USDA Service Centers in Indiana are allowing in-person office visits by appointment only.
 Our program delivery staff will be in the office and work with our producers in person, by phone, by email, or by using other online tools.
 All Service Center visitors wishing to conduct business should call ahead to confirm the office’s status and make an appointment before visiting.
 Visitors will be pre-screened based on health concerns or recent travel and must adhere to social distancing guidelines.
-Visitors may also be required to wear a face covering during their appointment.
+Visitors will be required to wear a face covering during their appointment.

 Online services are still available to customers, including our new Box and OneSpan functionality that enable customers to sign and share FSA and NRCS documents with USDA Service Center staff in just a few clicks.
 Producers can get started with a simple username and password for Box or, for OneSpan, a quick identity verification.
 Additional services are available to customers with an eAuth account, which provides access to the farmers.gov portal where producers can view USDA farm loan information and payments and view and track certain USDA program applications and payments.
 Through the FSA website, customers can access certain FSA programs and view FSA data, including maps, on FSAfarm+.
 Customers who do not already have an eAuth account can enroll at farmers.gov/sign-in.